aisystant/docs/docs/en/systems-thinking-introduction/systems-levels-creation-chains-areas-of-interest/chain-of-creation.md

 title: Chain of Creation
 ---

-# Chain of Creation
+# Creation Chain

-Another important term associated with the three main types of systems is the **creation chain**.
-This term is more closely related to the creator or the creation systems.
+Another crucial term, which is associated with the three main types of systems, is the creation chain.
+This term is more connected with the creator or creation systems.

-Let's continue examining the system of interest: the automobile.
-One of its creation systems would be the automotive factory.
-To build the factory, another creation system is necessary, which would be the creation system for the automotive factory.
-This leads to lengthy chains.
+Let's continue examining the system of interest, a car.
+One of its creation systems would be a car factory.
+To build the factory, another creation system is required, which would be the factory's creation system.
+This results in long chains.

-In the case of systems like automobiles or bridges, such chains are often intuitively clear to many.
+In the case of systems like a car or a bridge, such chains are usually intuitive for many.
 However, in the case of software, they can be much longer and more complex.
-This complexity arises because software must interface with the physical world, finding how it connects to a system of interest.
-Software is rarely created in isolation—it always ties to some system in the physical world.
+This is because software needs to reach into the physical world, i.e., find how the software is linked to a certain system of interest.
+Software is rarely created without purpose; it always connects to a system in the physical world.

-Consider, for example, any of the many programming projects involved in automobile creation.
+Imagine, for example, any of the programming projects involved in the creation of a car.
 Why do they exist?
-Why is all this software necessary?
-Ultimately, it's so that an automobile emerges! **Systems thinking** demands tracking the entire chain from the IT program used in the creation project to the automobile itself.
+Why all this software?
+To ultimately result in the appearance of a car!
+Systems thinking demands tracking the entire chain from the IT program used in the creation project to the car itself.